 This part of town consists largely of river, port facilities and industrial estates.
 It took us 75 minutes to reach it from our Viennese home on Vienna’s (excellent) public transport network.

 To get there, take the U3 to Enkplatz, then the 76A or 76B bus to the last stop at Wien Alberner Hafen.
-Check the timetables at the bus stop on Krausegasse as not every bus goes all the way to the final stop.
+Check the timetables at the bus stop on Krausegasse just outside the subway station as not every bus goes all the way to the final stop.

 When you get out at Alberner Hafen, look for the footpath and signs to the cemetery.
 It’s not a picturesque walk, though the wild verges teemed with bees, butterflies and other insects on our visit.